 A more definitive answer, at least for the time being, comes from Margery L.S.
 Gass, MD, executive director of the North American Menopause Society.
 She notes that when it comes to symptoms of menopause, genetics are not an especially strong indicator or predictor.
 “Just because your mother had a difficult experience, that does not mean that you necessarily will.”

 In fact, your lifestyle is significant in determining how your journey through perimenopause and menopause will be.
-You can help manage your chances of having hot flashes and your experience with them by exercising regularly, maintaining a healthy weight, following an anti-inflammatory diet, taking natural supplements (black cohosh, genistein, and vitamin E have demonstrated some benefits), and avoiding alcohol, caffeine, and spicy foods.
+You can help manage your chances of having hot flashes and your experience with them by exercising regularly, maintaining a healthy weight, following an anti-inflammatory diet, taking natural supplements (vitamin E have demonstrated some benefits), and avoiding alcohol, caffeine, and spicy foods.

 Do you inherit the likelihood of experiencing hot flashes from your mother or grandmother?
 Perhaps.
 Genetic variants appear to play a role, and so does lifestyle.
 Unfortunately, you have no control over the former, but you can modify your diet and other activities to help reduce or ward off hot flashes.